What is MyEngagement and why are we using it

 Course change events (will signify if you have changed course)

 Cohort average engagement line (the average engagement of all the students on the course)

 Blue shaded area

 Exemption events (times when a member of staff has put a pause on any emails going out to the student)

 Calendar with average engagement overlay and breakdown

-In the bottom right of the engagement tab there is a rolling calendar that shows all of your engagement ratings over a monthly period.
+In the bottom right of the engagement tab, there is a rolling calendar that shows all your engagement ratings over a monthly period.

 The Engagement Breakdown bar chart is designed to provide a visual percentage-based view of how much time you have spent in each engagement category and is defined by the date range selected at the top of the page.

 The profile tab is a summary of a student’s personal information arranged in a series of cards.